 Charcoal is activated by exposing it to high temperatures and gas.
-This process makes it more porous.
-It has several small internal holes or pores that trap or absorb chemicals and toxins.
+This process makes charcoal more porous and able to trap or absorb chemicals and toxins.

-Activated charcoal has a wide range of potential health and beauty benefits.
 Charcoal is eco-friendly, herbal, and naturally occurring.
 Promotions claim it is an oral detoxifying, antiseptic, antibacterial, and antifungal agent.
-More recently, it has become a popular teeth whitening remedy.
+More recently, activated charcoal has become a popular teeth-whitening remedy.

 Charcoal can be found in many different oral care products, such as:

-Note: Research is mixed about whether or not it's safe and effective to use on teeth.
-Some of the promised effects of detoxification may be misleading.
+Note: Research is mixed about whether or not it’s safe and effective to use on teeth.
+Some of the promised detoxifying effects may need to be more accurate.

 Products that support the use of activated charcoal for dental or oral health claim it can:

-Dr. Nandita Lilly, one of NewMouth’s in-house dentists, says, “charcoal has been used for centuries in many countries and claims to have antiseptic, antibacterial, and antifungal properties.
-However, there is insufficient scientific evidence to substantiate the cosmetic and health benefits of charcoal.”
+Dr. Nandita Lilly, one of NewMouth’s in-house dentists, says, “Charcoal has been used for centuries in many countries and claims to have antiseptic, antibacterial, and antifungal properties.
+However, insufficient scientific evidence substantiates charcoal’s cosmetic and health benefits.”

 Many dental professionals tend to agree with Dr. Lilly.
 Here’s why:

-Some dentists are concerned about charcoal's abrasive properties.
-These properties may whiten teeth by removing a layer of tooth enamel.3, 5
+Dental products that are too abrasive may whiten teeth by removing a healthy layer of tooth enamel.3,5

-Toothpastes are given a Relative Dentin Abrasivity (RDA) value.
-This value measures their abrasiveness.
+Toothpastes are given a Relative Dentin Abrasivity (RDA) value, which measures their abrasiveness.
 A value higher than 200 is considered abrasive and harmful to the teeth.6

 Many OTC teeth whitening products also use bleaching agents that create chemical reactions to change tooth color.
-The most common bleaching agents in OTC whitening products are hydrogen peroxide and carbamide peroxide.
-You can also buy products containing blue covarine, which may help reduce yellowness.11
+OTC whitening products’ most common bleaching agents are hydrogen and carbamide peroxide.
+You can also buy blue covarine products, which may help reduce yellowness.

 Effective OTC teeth whitening options include: